 If you have any concerns or queries regarding safeguarding please contact Mrs Luxon.
-In her absence please contact Mr Coombs or Mrs Terrey.
+In her absence please contact Mr Coombs, Mrs Mitchell or Mrs Bowman.
 They are St George’s safeguarding officers.

 Friday 28th February